DustinScharf/TicTacTecToe/README.md

 #### Note: Project for trying and learning
 _The Project is used for trying and learning first JavaFX and first network programming stuff
-The network traffic is minimal for hosting on a private computer, but notice the network part is not designed secure/fair_
+The network traffic is minimal for hosting on a private computer, but notice the network part is not designed secure /fair_